 An ability to find well priced parcels of wine is evidence of his tenacious nature, that and the lunches he enjoys all in the service of networking and opening doors to private collections!
 When not at work, Aidan can often be found on the water in a dinghy or up to his waist in a river with rod in hand, that or racking the latest addition to his cellar.

 Aidan is particularly mindful of giving appropriate advice to our customers and ensuring that our service lives up to our promises.
 When asked, Aidan says his favourite wine is "a good bottle with friends -

 or make that several bottles!"

 Richard started in the wine trade with old established firm Findlater Mackie Todd & Co, pounding the streets of London looking after trade sales.
 At Waitrose Direct, he got involved in growing the mail order side of the business working closely with Susan.
 For the next decade Richard was a Director at Averys in Bristol.
 His skills in organisation and logistics were a great asset in making sure the business grew swiftly while improving customer service.
 Richard was also the face of Telegraph Wine.

 His business acumen clearly deserted him though when he took on a "money pit" of a house to restore, just because it had a wine cellar!
-He enjoys mountain biking and motorsport and is a sucker for Pomerol and new world wines with big flavours.
+He enjoys mountain biking and motorsport and is a sucker for Pomerol and new world Chardonnay.